Skip to content

 title str Required The display name of the exported function, mainly used for presentation.

 category str "general" The category the function belongs to, default is "general".
-Used for classification/filtering in the function list.
+Mainly used for classification/filtering in the function list.

 tags list None A list of function tags, mainly used for classification/filtering in the function list.